Seteco/Somorrostro/mynetdata-menu-item.md

 ## What is the registry?

-A registry tracks 2 entities
+A registry has 3 entities:

-1. netdata installations (machine GUID)
+1. **machines**: netdata installations (machine GUID)

   For each netdata installation it keeps track of the different URLs it has been accessed.

-2. users accessing these netdata installations (person GUID)
+2. **persons**: web browsers accessing these netdata installations (person GUID)

-  For each user, it keeps track the netdata installations he/she has accessed and their URLs.
+  For each person, it keeps track the netdata installations it has accessed and their URLs.

+3. **URLs** of netdata installations

+  For each URL, it keeps nothing.
+It is just linked to persons and machines.

 ## Who talks to the registry?

-Your browser only!
+**Your web browser** only!

 Your netdata installations do not talk to the registry.

 ## What data the registry maintains?

-Its database is **person GUIDs**, **machine GUIDs** and **URLs**.
-For these, it keeps 2 timestamps (first time seen, last time seen) and a counter (number of times it has been seen).
+Its database is **random person GUIDs**, **random machine GUIDs** and **URLs**.
+For persons and machines, it keeps links to URLS with 2 timestamps (first time seen, last time seen) and a counter (number of times it has been seen).

 ## Which is the default registry?